php-fig/fig-standards/proposed/http-message-meta.md

 #### Mutability of messages

 The proposal models "context-specific" mutability.
 This means that a message is mutable based on its context.
 For example:

 - Client-side requests are mutable, as they will be iterably built before being sent.
 - Client-side responses are immutable, as they represent the result of a request that has been made; changing the result would lead to inconsistent state when multiple processes are passed the message.
-- Server-side requests are immutable, as they represent the state of the current incoming request; changes to the message would lead to inconsistent state when multiple processes are passed the message.
+- Server-side requests are (mostly) immutable, as they represent the state of the current incoming request; changes to the message could lead to inconsistent state when multiple processes are passed the message.
 - Server-side responses are mutable, as they are built iterably before being returned to the client.